 14. Guarantees a.
 Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title deeds Lost Cannot Answer (ii) Roofing No Yes Don't know With title deeds Lost Cannot Answer (iii) Central heating No Yes Don't know With title deeds Lost Cannot Answer (iv) NHBC No Yes Don't know With title deeds Lost Cannot Answer (v) Damp course No Yes Don't know With title deeds Lost Cannot Answer (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title deeds Lost Cannot Answer b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): I have a warranty handed over from previous owners in non digital format and am unable to give you a copy of until 23/01/2024 due to being out of the country. c.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
 Are there any outstanding claims under any of the guarantees listed above?
 If you have answered yes, please give details: Yes / No 15.
 Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
 If you have answered yes, please give details: Yes / No / Don't know